gagdiez/hot-omni-docs/README.md

 }
 ```

-All complexity of the deposit is handled by the `bridge.evm.deposit`, including handling token approvals in the EVM chain if necessary.
+The`bridge.evm.deposit` will handle all the complexity of transferring the EVM tokens, including handling token approvals in the EVM chain if necessary.

-The same way, `bridge.finishDeposit` gathers all the deposit data from the EVM chain, and presents a proof of deposit to the HOT Bridge, and then confirms that the deposit was credited by checking the new HOT OMNI Balance.
+The same way, `bridge.finishDeposit` will gather all the deposit data from the EVM chain, presents a proof of deposit to the HOT Bridge, and then confirm that the deposit was credited by checking the new HOT OMNI Balance.

 >_See the full code [here](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/components/DepositComponent.tsx#L46)._